Foux Foundation

 Reapplication Policy

-The Foundation's policy is to support individual charities mainly on a single donation basis, suggesting they may not provide repeat funding to the same organization.
+The Foundation's policy is to support individual charities mainly on a single donation basis, suggesting they may not provide repeat funding to the same organisation.
 Specific guidance on reapplication after an unsuccessful submission is not publicly available.

 Application Success Factors